 The Hip and Labrum

-But we move our hips a lot and put them through high rates of wear, so more and more, hip injuries, including tears to the labrum, are becoming a source of pain and disability.
+But we move our hips a lot and put them through high rates of wear.
+So more and more, hip injuries, including tears to the labrum, are becoming a source of pain and disability.
 Additionally, the excessive force required in different sports activities can push the hip and its labrum beyond their normal range, resulting in injury.

 Pain Relief, Restoration of Hip Function and Stability with Regenerative Orthopedics

-Most painful hip conditions begin with damage to the surrounding ligaments and progress into degenerative conditions like labral degeneration.
+Most painful hip conditions begin with damage to the surrounding ligaments.
+And they progress into degenerative conditions like labral degeneration.
 Since the hip labrum along with the surrounding ligaments, provide most of the stability of the hip, all of these areas need to be treated.
-We have treated hip labrum tears successfully for many years at OrthoRegen, and offer an effective and much-needed alternative to hip surgery in cases of hip labral tears.
+We have treated hip labrum tears successfully for many years at OrthoRegen®, and offer an effective and much-needed alternative to hip surgery in cases of hip labral tears.